List of His Dark Materials and The Book of Dust characters: Dame Hannah Relf

 Dame Hannah Relf and her marmoset dæmon Jesper are scholars at St Sophia's college.
-In La Belle Sauvage, she is an alethiometrist and a member of Oakley street, a secret society opposing the Magisterium.
+In La Belle Sauvage, she is an alethiometrist and a member of Oakley Street, a secret society opposing the Magisterium.
 By the time of Northern Lights, she is the Mistress of St Sophia's college.

-In The Amber Spyglass, she invites Lyra to study at St Sophia's and learn to read the alethiometer from her.
+In The Amber Spyglass, she invites Lyra to study at St Sophia's and to teach her how to read the alethiometer better.

 Introduced in The Subtle Knife

 Will Parry

 Will Parry is the bearer of the Subtle Knife and a point of view protagonist of The Subtle Knife and The Amber Spyglass.
 He is the son of John Parry, an explorer, and of Elaine Parry, a woman who suffers from mental health problems.
 Will does not remember his father, a former Royal Marine, who has not been heard of since he vanished on an expedition to the Arctic when Will was an infant.
 It is later revealed that John Parry has wandered into another world and is unable to find his way back.
 Will becomes the companion of, and ultimately falls in love with, Lyra Belacqua, and also becomes the bearer of the Subtle Knife by winning a fight, in which he loses two fingers on his left hand.
-At the end of the third book, he must leave Lyra Belacqua and live entirely in his own world, where he is taken care of by Mary Malone and his cat dæmon, Kirjava (which means mottled in Finnish).
+At the end of the third book, he must leave Lyra Belacqua and live entirely in his own world, where he is taken care of by Mary Malone and his cat dæmon, Kirjava (which means 'mottled' in Finnish).

 In the unabridged audiobooks, Will was voiced by Steven Webb for The Subtle Knife and by Peter England for The Amber Spyglass.
+In the 2003 BBC Radio dramatisation he is voiced by Daniel Anthony.
 In the TV series, he is played by Amir Wilson.